-The primary outcome will be the proportion of participants who are drop-free (not using eye drops) at two years after randomisations.
+The primary outcome will be the proportion of participants who are drop-free (not using eye-drops) at two years after randomisation.

 Several different glaucoma outcome measures have been specified as primary outcomes in other Cochrane Reviews and protocols (Ismail 2015).
 A recent study classified IOP, visual field, safety, and anatomic outcomes as being highly important to glaucoma experts (Ismail 2016).
-A panel of patients from the Patient and Public Involvement Group of the National Institute for Health Research (NIHR) Biomedical Research Centre for Ophthalmology identified drop-free disease control as a highly-valued outcome (unpublished).
+A panel of patients from the Patient and Public Involvement Group of the National Institute for Health Research (NIHR) Biomedical Research Centre for Ophthalmology identified drop-free disease control as a highly valued outcome (unpublished).
 We chose a participant-centred primary outcome.
-In assessing this outcome, we will report how prescribing of IOP-lowering eye drops was determined during follow-up.
-We will examine whether the people measuring IOP and those deciding upon the prescribing of IOP-lowering eye drops were masked to treatment group.